Looking forward to this moment (twenty times a day) for the last two weeks, he is delighted to see his cousins, and pleased to be with family.

 I am the parent of a bright, loving, funny, special needs little boy.

 I am his advocate.

 Copyright © Michelle Morris.
-Reprinted
+Reprinted with permission

 About the Author:

 Michelle Morris is the mother of six, and parent of a child with a Sensory Processing Disorder.
 She is whole heartedly dedicated to promoting awareness and advocacy for families with SPD children.
 She has published over 30 articles supporting and educating parents about SPD.

 Special Education Advocacy - Find out the the information you need on special education advocacy so your child can be successful in school

 Do you have any experience, strength, hope or a great story about SPD Advocacy?
 Share it with the visitors of Sensory-Processing-Disorder.com!

 Click below to see contributions from other visitors to this page...